-WRIT 3354 Creative Writing - Poetry Prerequisite(s): ENGL 1320 and 1330
+WRIT 3354 Creative Writing Poetry

 An introduction to poetry writing, accomplished through the study and analysis of reputable literary models, followed by production of original poems and discussion of those poems in a workshop format.
 Note: WRIT 3354 fulfills Smith College credit under Humanities and may be used for the Professional Writing Specialization.